LukeGrahamLandry/franca/devlog.md

     it feels kinda gross for push_zeroed_dynamic_context() to set it for you but otherwise it's super annoying to remember.
   - was afraid that thing with the arguments would mess up running a .frc of a main() program but it's fine because entry_sym is the user main() not the wrapped main that goes in a real exe (even tho it's still in there).
+  - how can #target_os have only been 89 lines of code in the compiler? it felt so vaugly threatening to think about. bit anticlimactic.
+- looking through examples/bloat.fr on the compiler to see if any stupid stuff stands out
+  - get_or_create_type: missing brackets so the fast path wasn't folded
+  - init_driver_vtable: just fill in the pointers at comptime
+  - there's really a lot of dumb monomorphisations, should do something about that. i used to have deduplication. maybe should bring that back. something's going on with the ordering. like how are we not inlining all uses of ptr_from_int. maybe the first usage where it gets instantiated, the caller gets emitted before the callee.
+  - 1021288 -> 1014176
+- the thing where you don't get a panic message seems to be only the run where you created the cache file.
+  - it doesn't like make_dirs_or_crash()? but it's succeeding, it just curses you if you happen to panic later.
+  - eprintln() specifically doesn't work somehow?? it's fine if you make it println in print_and_exit1(), why can i print to stdout but not stderr?? it's fine on linux. `ENOSTR: Not a STREAM`, im losing my mine apparently.
+  - oh it's fucking line buffered? what the fuck? it works if i put a \n in there. ok i can reproduce it in a stand alone aot program, if you call read_entire_file on a file that doesn't exist, it fucks your stderr somehow??
+  - so problem is definitely my SysResult thinks open() is succeeding when it's not and then somehow trying to call lseek on a bad file descriptor cascades into making your stderr be line buffered, which sounds like im making shit up but that's what i see happening?
+  - ok so when i was redoing posix.fr, i switched to always doing openat as a syscall because varargs for `mode` is annoying, but on macos it just returns the errno as a positive number and sets the carry flag which i don't bother to check for because i mostly use the libc ones anyway, and ENOENT is 2 so if you're stupid like me and treat that as a file descriptor, you start calling lseek on stderr which fucks all your shit up apparently. fair enough i suppose. agh which also means fix_errno just checking if is_linking_libc isn't good enough, it needs to know if that specific call was a syscall.

 ## (Jun 13)